By Jennifer Stuart

 If you do purchase a meal in Disneyland look for a discount coupon on same day merchandise purchases.

 These are a pricey meal.
 You are really paying the price for Character interactions rather than for the food.
 The nice thing is that they are all you care to eat buffets and there are options to please picky eaters so you really can eat a BIG meal…but you won’t be “getting your money’s worth” n terms of food.
 If you want to do a character meal and save money choose breakfast.
 Breakfast is considerably cheaper.
 You will want to check out the different locations as the characters vary.
-(Note: Characters are not present at Ariel’s Grotto for dinner) Again if you have a really large breakfast you might be able to get away with having just a snack for lunch and save some money there.
+Again if you have a really large breakfast you might be able to get away with having just a snack for lunch and save some money there.

-Thoughts?
+Comments?
 Questions?
-Do you have a favorite way to save money on food at Disneyland?
+Do you have a favourite way to save money on food at Disneyland?
 Let us know.

 Follow us on Pinterest